Powerlearnproject/se-assignment-day-2-git-and-github-254daisy/README.md

 3. Facilitates seamless code sharing and collaboration within closed groups.
 3.Private repositories require a GitHub paid plan, incurring additional expenses.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+create a github account
+create a new repository
+edit the repository
+then commit the changes
+commites are snapshot changes you have made to a code Commits record the specific modifications that have been made to the code, making it easy to see what has changed between different versions of the project
 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?